tirthparikh/TemPy-docs/source/index.html.md

 >>> <div><div>Some content</div></div>
 ```

-Every TemPy Tag is iterable and accessible like a Python list, iteration over a TemPy object is an iteration over his childs.
+Every TemPy Tag is iterable and accessible like a Python list, iteration over a TemPy object is an iteration over his children.

 It's also possible to access some child by name, as if they're attributes of the parent.

-A jQuery-ish is given to access TemPy instance's childs:
+A jQuery-ish is given to access TemPy instance's children:
 <code id='lefty-code'>container_div.children()
 container_div.first()
 container_div.last()